al-gladkow/OpenSea-Case-Study/README.md

 * OpenSea's intended customers make up three non-mutually exclusive categories: NFT creators, collectors, and traders who bring in revenue for the company through a **2.5%** fee on NFT sales.
 While it is difficult to guage the number of these customers exist worldwide, an important note is that the value transferred through NFT marketplaces peaked in April 2022 at impressive total of just over **$2.5B**.

 * Being the longest operating and most well known of all NFT marketplaces, OpenSea's brand is familiar to anyone who has researched the NFT space.
-Especially important to a storefront or catalog product such as itself, OpenSea's dominance (reaching **98%** at times)of the NFT marketplace marketshare makes it uniquely attractive for token buyers and sellers alike.
+Especially important to a storefront or catalog product such as itself, OpenSea's wide audience and broad capture of the NFT marketplace marketshare makes it uniquely attractive for token buyers and sellers alike.
 Its solid userbase provides a huge number of NFTs for buyers choose from as well as plenty of eager bidders for those who have a piece to sell.

-* OpenSea allows users to list tokens that reside on one of their supported blockchains: Etherium, Polygon, Klaytn, and Solana.
+* OpenSea allows users to list tokens that reside on one of their supported blockchains: Etherium, Polygon, Klaytn, and Solana [6].
 To add useful information to their NFT catalog, OpenSea also uses software provided by Alchemy - another blockchain power player.
-Alchemy provides easy access to blockchain data so that OpenSea can display stats about an NFT such as its previous owners and who the piece was created by.
+Alchemy provides easy access to blockchain data so that OpenSea can display stats about an NFT such as its previous owners and the artist behind the work [2].

 ## Landscape